-Tidal Marsh
+Salt Marsh

-Description: Tidal marsh is a largely herbaceous community that occurs in the portion of the coastal zone affected by tides and seawater and protected from large waves, either by the broad, gently sloping topography of the shore or by a barrier island.
+Description: Salt marsh is a largely herbaceous community that occurs in the portion of the coastal zone affected by tides and seawater and protected from large waves, either by the broad, gently sloping topography of the shore, by a barrier island, or by location along a bay or estuary.
 The width of the intertidal zone depends on the slope of the shore and the tidal range.
-Tidal marsh may have distinct zones of vegetation, each dominated by a single species of grass or rush.
-Saltmarsh cordgrass (Sparting alterniflora) dominates the seaward edge and borders of tidal creeks, areas most frequently inundated by the tides., Needle rush (Juncus roemerianus) dominates higher, less frequently flooded areas (Eleuterius and Eleuterius 1979).
+Salt marsh may have distinct zones of vegetation, each dominated by a single species of grass or rush.
+Saltmarsh cordgrass (Spartina alterniflora) dominates the seaward edge and borders of tidal creeks, areas most frequently inundated by the tides.
+Needle rush (Juncus roemerianus) dominates higher, less frequently flooded areas (Eleuterius and Eleuterius 1979).
 Other characteristic species include Carolina sea lavender (Limonium carolinianum), perennial saltmarsh aster (Symphyotrichum tenuifolium), wand loosestrife (Lythrum lineare), marsh fimbry (Fimbristylis spadicea), and shoreline seapurslane (Sesuvium portulacastrum).
-The landward edge of the marsh is influenced by freshwater influx from the uplands and may be colonized by a mixture of high marsh and inland species including needle rush, sawgrass (Cladium jamaicense), saltmeadow cordgrass (Spartina patens), Gulf cordgrass (Spartina spartinae), and sand cordgrass (Spartina bakeri), among others.
-A border of salt tolerant shrubs, such as groundsel tree (Baccharis halimifolia), saltwater falsewillow (Baccharis angustifolia), marshelder (Iva frutescens), and christmasberry (Lycium carolinianum) often marks the transition to upland vegetation (Clewell 1997).
+The landward edge of the marsh is influenced by freshwater influx from the uplands and may be colonized by a mixture of high marsh and inland species, including needle rush, sawgrass (Cladium jamaicense), saltmeadow cordgrass (Spartina patens), Gulf cordgrass (Spartina spartinae), and sand cordgrass (Spartina bakeri), among others.
+A border of salt-tolerant shrubs, such as groundsel tree (Baccharis halimifolia), saltwater falsewillow (Baccharis angustifolia), marshelder (Iva frutescens), and christmasberry (Lycium carolinianum), often marks the transition to upland vegetation or low berms along the seaward marsh edge (Clewell 1997).